NicholasBalsom/NicholasBalsom/README.md

 ## Hi there!
 My name is Nicholas Balsom 👋
 I am a high school student at Corner Brook Regional High (CBRH)

-- 🌱 I’m currently learning Advanced programming in Python 3214 @CBRH
+- 🌱 I’m currently studying Computer Science @ MUN
 <!--
 **NicholasBalsom/NicholasBalsom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.